Fire services

 If you're involved in local legal matters, get professional advice.
 Know your rights and responsibilities, especially in family law matters like:

-Serious crime, such as murder, can attract the death penalty.
+Serious crime such as murder carry the death penalty.

 If you wish to preach a religion other than Islam, get local advice.
 Restrictions can apply.